Origin of spin reorientation and intrinsic anomalous Hall effect in the kagome ferrimagnet TbMn6Sn6: Results and Discussion

 In order to gain microscopic insight into the origin of the large AHC, we performed first principles calculations of the latter, using the code and methodology described in Ref. \cite{Vanderbilt1, Vanderbilt2}.
 Our calculations have been extensively tested for convergence and precision with respect to k-mesh size and higher energy cutoffs.
 The calculated AHC ~\cite{Tsirkin2021} as a function of the position of the Fermi level is shown in Fig. \ref{refined}.
 At the theoretical $E_F$, it is 50 $\pm 1$ S cm$^{-1}$, in qualitative agreement with the experiment, but underestimating the latter by some 60\%.
-For the Fermi level shifted up by $\sim 50$ meV, corresponding to the about 0.5 $e$/formula doping, the calculated $\sigma_{xy}$ is $\sim 80 $ S cm$^{-1}$, reducing the discrepancy to $\sim 40$\%.
-The remaining disagreement may be due to an additional extrinsic contribution, or, more likely, to underestimation of the correlation effects on Mn.
+For the Fermi level shifted up by $\sim 50$ meV, corresponding to the about 0.5 $e$/formula doping (note that we suggest that our samples are actually doped, it just illustrates the sensitivity of the final result to this parameter), the calculated $\sigma_{xy}$ is $\sim 80 $ S cm$^{-1}$, reducing the discrepancy to $\sim 40$\%.
+The remaining disagreement, apart from purely technical reasons, may be due to an additional extrinsic contribution, or, even more likely, to underestimation of the correlation effects on Mn.
 For instance, it was shown that in Sr$_2$RuO$_4$ the effective spin-orbit coupling in dynamical mean field calculations is enhanced by a factor of two compared to DFT \cite{AG}.
+It is worth noting that the AHC calculations are known to be extremely sensitive to the details of the computational setup, much more so than the band structure itself.
+In this regard, recent calculations of AHC \cite{Binghai}, while finding overall a rather similar structure of AHC, differ in some fine details near the Fermi energy.
+Having discussed this discrepancy with the authors of Ref. \cite{Binghai}, we have come together to the conclusion that this difference is due to slightly different computational setups.
+While this discrepancy does not affect our qualitative conclusion, it also serves as an independent test of the accuracy of the first principles calculations of AHC.

 Valuable information can be derived from the color maps showing the contribution to the Berry curvature (essentially, to AHC) from different points in the BZ [Figs. \ref{F4}(g-k)].
 Interestingly, the K-point, conjectured in Ref. \cite{Yin2020} to be the sole source of the AHC in Tb166, contributes very little, while large contributions come from two other regions: one arises from complicated hybridization between the DP at K$_2$, emanating from the lowest-energy unoccupied DP at K, an avoided accidental tilted Dirac crossing between K$_2$ and $\Gamma_2$ (spin-up), and an accidental spin-down DP between A and L.